TankerHQ/spec/protocol.md

 1. The *application* requests a public identity for a user's email which is not registered yet
 2. The *application server* generates the [Public Provisional Identity] for the future *group member*
 3. The *application* calls `tanker.createGroup` with the obtained [Public Provisional Identity]
-4. The *Tanker SDK* requests a [Public Provisional Identity] for the user from the *Tanker server*
+4. The *Tanker Core* SDK requests a [Public Provisional Identity] for the user from the *Tanker server*
 5. The *Tanker server* generates a [Public Provisional Identity]
-6. The *Tanker SDK* generates the [Group Encryption Key Pair] and the [Group Signature Key Pair]
+6. The *Tanker Core* SDK generates the [Group Encryption Key Pair] and the [Group Signature Key Pair]
-7. The *Tanker SDK* encrypts the private [Group Signature Key Pair] with the public [Group Encryption Key Pair]
+7. The *Tanker Core* SDK encrypts the private [Group Signature Key Pair] with the public [Group Encryption Key Pair]
-8. The *Tanker SDK* encrypts the private [Group Encryption Key Pair] with the *application* [Public Provisional Identity]'s encryption key
+8. The *Tanker Core* SDK encrypts the private [Group Encryption Key Pair] with the *application* [Public Provisional Identity]'s encryption key
-9. The *Tanker SDK* encrypts the result of the previous step with the *Tanker* [Public Provisional Identity]'s encryption key
+9. The *Tanker Core* SDK encrypts the result of the previous step with the *Tanker* [Public Provisional Identity]'s encryption key
-10. Using the private [Group Signature Key Pair], the *Tanker SDK* signs the public and encrypted private [Group Encryption Key Pair] and [Group Signature Key Pair]
+10. Using the private [Group Signature Key Pair], the *Tanker Core* SDK signs the public and encrypted private [Group Encryption Key Pair] and [Group Signature Key Pair]
-11. The *Tanker SDK* creates a `user_group_creation` *block* with all of the above and pushes it to the *Trustchain*
+11. The *Tanker Core* SDK creates a `user_group_creation` *block* with all of the above and pushes it to the *Trustchain*
 12. The *Tanker server* validates and holds the block until it is claimed

 ### Claiming a provisional identity